-LLb (Hons)-Gw
+LLb (Hons)

 Program Overview

-Denning Law School offers the University of Greenwich Bachelor of Laws (LLB) program, a globally recognized undergraduate law degree that can be completed in 3 years post-college.
+Denning offers the University of Greenwich's Bachelor of Laws (LLB) program, a globally recognized undergraduate law degree that can be completed in 3 years post-college.
 Accredited by the Pakistan Bar Council and Higher Education Commission, this qualification opens doors for students to pursue a legal career both locally and internationally.
 Students also have the flexibility to transfer credits to the University of Greenwich in the UK or complete their entire degree in Pakistan.

 Modules